Akuli/python-tutorial/defining-functions.md

     print_box("You didn't enter Python :(")
 ```

-That's nice, but where do we a box function like that?
+That's nice, but where do we get a `print_box` function like that?

 ## First functions